eb-namchi/brand-styleguide/README.md

 For the javascript functions, you'll want to selectively choose which functions you'd like to use.
 Once you find those, determine which script files they live in and make sure to include those scripts.

 Some functions may have dependencies, all of which are detailed at the top of each file.
 Most have dependencies on `_helpers.js` which for the most part will be sufficient.
 To account for these dependencies, make sure you include the dependency file in your project.
+Some will have vendor dependencies, so if it's not working, check your dependencies!

 After copying the necessary JS files into your project and adding them to your HTML accordingly, create a new script file and add it to your HTML below the dependencies.
 Now in your script, make sure to call each function you would like to use.
 That is, for each function you would like to use that looks like: